samyakagarwal20/Offline-Automatic-Speech-Recognition-ASR-Backend/README.md

 1. Clone the repo.
 2. Open the terminal and install the dependencies using the ```pip install -r required-dependencies.txt``` command.
 3. Run the application using the ```py yflash_offline_stt.py``` command

+# UI Details
+The UI related code for this application can be accessed from the <a href="https://github.com/samyakagarwal20/Offline-Automatic-Speech-Recognition-ASR-UI">Offline Automatic Speech Recognition (ASR) - UI</a> repository.